valentino007/corona-ro-api/README.md

 - full name
 - confirmed cases when generating the file
 - incidence
-- there is also a count (it"s always 42 🙂 )
+- there is also a count (it's always 42 🙂 )
 - load_date is the date wen the file was generated

 In a near future I'd like also to implement a swagger-like documentation for the exposed APIs.